PURCHASING

 Protect Yourself from Fraud

-times when a company is negotiating their long distance contract, details
+when a company is negotiating their long distance contract, details pertaining

-pertaining to calling card costs are overlooked.
-The hard work you put
+to calling card costs are overlooked.
+The hard work you put into arranging low-cost-per-minute

 These